halo-dot/halo_docs/sdk-access/sdk-access.md

 3. **SDK Dependencies**

-    This code snippet configures the Halo.SDK dependencies for your project in the app-level `build.gradle`:
+    This code snippet configures the Halo.SDK dependencies for the test project in the app-level `build.gradle`:

     ```gradle
     dependencies {